Exceptions in Python

-A calls function
+A that calls function

-B which in turn calls function
+B, which in turn calls function

-C and an exception occurs in function
+C. If an exception occurs in function

-C. If it is not handled in
+C but is not handled in

 C, the exception passes to